Other Social Agreements

 The founders believe that a well rounded community should include a variety of ages, from babies to the most elderly.
 We appreciate the dynamics, the patience, the humbling, the beauty it breathes into a group.
 As such we are interested in all types of ages and include different ways in which all ages are able to participate and enjoy life together.
 We value the elderly for their experiences, stories and wisdom and celebrate the joy of young ones engrossed in the discovery of the world around them.
 We also understand that the young lack the knowledge and capacity while the elderly often lack the energy and strength.
 As such we have some special privileges for each group.

-The parents of a baby get a credit of one year of Shawoho (Shared Work Hours) to divide up as they choose to, in monthly segments and it can be used from two months prior to the expected birth to maximum one year after the birth.
+The parents of a baby get a credit of one year of Shawoho (Shared Work Hours) to divide up as they choose to, in monthly segments and it can be used from three months prior to the expected birth to maximum one year after the birth.
 For example Georgia takes 2 month credit before the birth and 1 after the birth.
 Ivan and Georgia both take a month credit each for the next 3 months.
 This leaves them with 3 months left.
 Georgia is breast feeding so they decide she take the remainder 3 months which means the credit will be exhausted by the 8th month.

 Young Child Privilege: